Choices for the 21st century

 Let’s start with my convictions, after all, they also determine the context of this concept … they are the frameworks for “my” objectivism.

 People are omnivores.
 This means that our entire system is designed to receive and digest both plant-based food and animal products.
 (Whereas a high proportion of animal products in our diet is such recent in history that it is negligible.
-Or to put it another way: a bit animal protein is part of it.
+Or to put it this way: a bit animal protein is part of it.
 A bit!)

 We certainly need to make other choices.
 Then let it be smart choices.
 And not replace one wrong pattern with another one.